American Shared Hospital Services (NYSE:AMS) Research Coverage Started at StockNews.com

-Stock analysts at StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a report issued on Wednesday.
-The brokerage set a “hold” rating on the stock.
+Equities research analysts at StockNews.com started coverage on shares of American Shared Hospital Services (NYSE:AMS – Get Rating) in a report released on Monday.
+The firm set a “hold” rating on the stock.

 American Shared Hospital Services Company Profile